SCIFIHISTORY.NET

 Picture

-A star is born!
-On this day in 2013, Rulers Of Darkness turned up the heat in small-town life.
-The SciFi/Thriller starred Rachel Cairns and Mark Slacke, and here's the premise that's been provided via IMDB.com:
+On this day in 2013 (in the U.S.), Rulers Of Darkness turned up the heat in small-town life.
+Written (in part) and directed by Dale Windle, the SciFi/Thriller starred Rachel Cairns, Mark Slacke, Hamza Haq, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "A 20 year old, runs away from his conservative father to the remote town where his mother died two years ago.
 He meets an alluring young woman.
 They search for answers about his mother's death and discover a terrifying entity in the woods."